Children’s Religious Education

 We would like to help your children develop a workable faith, an interest in social action, and a better understanding of the world in which we live.

-The church provides programs for preschool, primary, elementary, middle school, and senior high age groups.
+The church provides programs for preschool, primary, elementary, and middle school age groups.
 Children and youth join their parents for the first part of the worship service and then move to their religious education classes at an announced time.
 There is a nursery for children under five years of age.

-The Religious Exploration and Education Team (REE) of the Unitarian Universalist Church of Elgin understands the purpose of religious education to be:
+The Religious Education Team (RE) of the Unitarian Universalist Church of Elgin understands the purpose of religious education to be: